School trailer in Lyons stolen after prom

 Surveillance video shows the crime.

-“And there was a pickup truck there and a guy jumps out and a guy pulls forward,” said Nusser.
-“Backs up into it.
-And they hooked up onto it.
-And they are out of there.”
+“And there was a pickup truck there, and a guy jumps out, and a guy pulls forward, backs up into it, and they hooked up onto it, and they are out of there,” Nusser said.

-Superintendent Bill Day at Lyons schools says they have contacted police and hope to have a supect.
+Superintendent Bill Day at Lyons schools says they have contacted police and hope to have a suspect.

-Nusser says that trailer has been a huge help to the kids at prom and throughout the year.
-It hauls band instruments for contest and has other uses.
+Nusser says the trailer has been a huge help to the kids at prom and throughout the year.
+It hauls band instruments to contests and has other uses.
 School leaders hope it is found because buying another one may not be an option right away.

 “That was one of those items, we bought it used.
-It was the right price,” said Nusser.
-“Those don’t always come open, you know, come up right away for us and so we’d appreciate any help in getting that thing back.”
+It was the right price,” Nusser said.
+“Those don’t always come open, you know, come up right away for us, and so we’d appreciate any help in getting that thing back.”

 Nusser hopes someone recognizes the truck that backed up to the trailer and drove off.

 “Hope it is found.
-I still can’t believe it,” said Nusser.
+I still can’t believe it,” he said.
 “People should be better than this.”

-Nusser says the trailer was not locked to a post or secured because it was just after prom when it was stolen at about 3:30 a.m.
-April 10th.
+Nusser says the trailer was not locked to a post or secured because it was just after prom when it was stolen around 3:30 a.m.
+April 10.

 Nusser said if they can get the trailer back or have the means to buy another one, it will be secured to a post or a school with a lock.